-Growth in construction is expected to accelerate, in 2017, to 13.5%, 7.2 percentage points higher than in 2016.
+3.9 Mr. Speaker, growth in construction is expected to accelerate, in 2017, to 13.5 percent, 7.2 percentage points higher than in 2016.
 This positive development is attributed to increased activity in private sector construction as well as measures taken by Government to improve the implementation of the Public Sector Investment Programme (PSIP).